Skin Disease Associated With Malassezia

 Malassezia Takes Over When The Immune System Is Asleep Or Lacking Vitality

+The over proliferation of the fungus Malassezia on the skin, appears to be partly driven by a weak T cell-mediated immune response, and partly driven by an abundance of lipids which are required for Malassezia's growth.
 Skin disease occurs when the hosts ability to protect itself is not working or the virulence of the commensal overcomes the host.
 Increased virulence is seen when a fungus changes from a yeast form to a hyphal form.
 In addition the immune system is less able to get rid of an organism when it hides in a biofilm.
 The ability of fungi, bacteria, ectoparasites, and viruses to associate with each other and help each other over-come the hosts defences is another factor.
+Research has found that weak T cell-mediated control of Malassezia appears to be the main contributing factor to seborrheic dermatitis in older adults.

 Skin Barrier Function Disruption